- Realistic Collectible Model

 - Measures 8.5” L x 11.75” Wingspan

-- Display model, recommended adult hobbyists and collectors.
+- Display model, recommended hobbyists and collectors 14 years and above.

 The Boeing B-29 Superfortress is a four-engine propeller-driven heavy bomber designed by Boeing, which was flown primarily by the United States during World War II and the Korean War.
 It was one of the largest aircraft operational during World War II and featured state-of-the-art technology.
 The bomber’s first flight was on 21 September 1942 and was first introduced into service May 1944 The B-29 was retired in 1960.

 This model represents the most famous B-29 Superfortress “Enola Gay”.
 Enola Gay was flown by Lt.
 Col Paul Tibbets, when it dropped the atomic bomb "Little Boy" over the Japanese city of Hiroshima on 6 August 1945.
 “Enola Gay is named after Lt Col Tibbet’s mother.
 The “Enola Gay” is fully restored and on display at the Smithsonian’s Steven F. Udvar-Hazy Center, outside Dulles Airport in Washington, D.C.